-Report by: Strategic Lead - Economic Development &

-Neighbourhoods

-Contact Officer: Eve Fawcett-Moralee

-Strategic Lead - Economic Development &

-Neighbourhoods 01427676535

-eve.fawcett-moralee@west-lindsey.gov.uk

-Purpose / Summary: The Riverside Gateway site is the first of the consultation.

-Housing Zone strategic sites to be brought forward using the Local Development Order (LDO) mechanism.
-This report seeks endorsement for the LDO for approval for
+Report by: Strategic Lead - Economic Development & Neighbourhoods Contact Officer: Eve Fawcett-Moralee Strategic Lead - Economic Development & Neighbourhoods 01427676535 eve.fawcett-moralee@west-lindsey.gov.uk Purpose / Summary: The Riverside Gateway site is the first of the Housing Zone strategic sites to be brought forward using the Local Development Order (LDO) mechanism.
+This report seeks endorsement for the LDO to proceed to Planning Committee for approval for consultation.